sslover/designing-for-data-personalization/syllabus.md

 In this class, we'll examine how personalized design can give people more meaningful and pleasant experiences with their data interactions.
 We'll explore how new technologies and designs are implementing these personalization strategies and how they're being successful (or not).
 We’ll learn how to model, generate, and store our own datasets; how to build our own APIs; and ultimately how to design meaningful applications and experiences around this data.

-The course will have 3 main design challenges through which we will learn & practice the above concepts:
+The course will have 3 main design topics through which we will learn & practice the above concepts:

 1. **Making Data Personal & Playful** - Personality and playfulness can go a long way in creating richer interactions around data.
 We’ll examine how to make data more interesting through design and personalization strategies.

 2. **Designing for the Self** - It often helps to start by designing for our own problems.
-We'll explore how to track and design around a dataset of our own that we'd like to better understand.
+We'll explore how to track and design around datasets of our own that we'd like to better understand.

 3. **Re-Contextualizing Everyday Data** - Given the sheer number of daily data interactions, there's so many opportunities to do it better.
 We'll explore how to take data we encounter everyday (the weather, food labels, subway delays) and re-contextualize it to give people more pleasant and smarter interactions.